 Monsignor Robert Rehkemper was named pastor on August 30, 1992.
 In 1993 the parish began a three-year discernment process to seek guidance from the Holy Spirit on how to best pass on our Faith to our children.
 In 1995 the Discernment Committee recommended that the parish 1) enhance adult and family education programs, 2) enhance and expand the parish youth ministry, and 3) build an elementary school.

 The discernment process led to the expansion of Little Saints to a full time program.
 Along with this expansion, it was announced in June 1996 that the parish would open a school in the 1998 academic year.
 Principal Martie Owan joined the All Saints staff in August of the same year.

 Msgr.
-Rehkemper retired in the fall of 1997 and Father Tom Cloherty was named pastor in February 1998.
+Rehkemper retired in the fall of 1997 and Father Tom Cloherty was named our third pastor in February 1998.

 Property for the school was purchased on Osage Plaza Parkway in the spring of 1998 and classes began in the Kamel Life Center in August 1998 with 57 students.
 Groundbreaking ceremonies were held in December 2001 with construction beginning in January 2002.